Aigul9/elevators/README.md

 ## Notation

-The source data is located in data/ folder.
+The source data is located in data/

 Each node represents a floor number.